streamduck-org/streamduck-docs/src/daemon/configuration.md

 ```

 ## Custom fonts
-Custom fonts can be installed by creating a folder called `fonts` in working path of the daemon, and dropping in .ttf or .otf files
+Custom fonts can be installed by creating a folder called `fonts` in your configuration folder, and dropping in .ttf or .otf files.

-Fonts will be automatically loaded on next run of the daemon, and will be available to be selected in Streamduck clients
+Fonts will be automatically loaded on next run of the daemon, and will be available to be selected in Streamduck clients.

 ## Plugins
-Plugins can be installed by dropping dynamic library files (.dll or .so for respective platform) into `plugins` folder
+Plugins can be installed by dropping dynamic library files (.dll or .so for respective platform) into `plugins` folder inside your configuration folder.

 Plugins will be automatically loaded on next run of the daemon.
 If any error happens during plugin loading, it will be logged by the daemon.
 So if something doesn't work, check logs of the daemon and find out